A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports

+More examples of the privacy requirements derived in this step are included in the supplementary material.

 \textbf{Reliability assessment}: Three human coders, who are the co-authors of the paper, have independently followed the above process to identify privacy requirements from the GDPR and ISO/IEC 29100 privacy framework.
 All three coders had substantial software engineering background and at least 1 year of experience with data protection regulations and policies.
-The first author prepared the materials and detailed instructions\footnote{These are included in the replication package \cite{replicationpkg}.} for the process.
+The first author prepared the materials and detailed instructions\footnote{These are included in the replication package \cite{reppkg-pridp}.} for the process.
 The instructions were provided to all the coders before they started the identification process.
-A 1-hour training session was also held to explain the process, clarify ambiguities and define expected outputs.
+A 1-hour training session was also held to explain the process of identifying privacy requirements, clarify ambiguities and define expected outputs.
 The coders also went through a few examples together to fine tune the understanding.